openstack/openstack-manuals/doc/doc-contrib-guide/source/docs-builds.rst

 Building output locally
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can use Linux, MacOS, or Windows to build the Sphinx documentation
+Although you can use Linux, MacOS, or Windows to build locally the Sphinx
-everywhere in OpenStack.
+documentation for OpenStack, Linux is the preferred build environment as it
+offers the most complete support for documentation building.

 OpenStack project and documentation repositories use a ``tox.ini`` file with
 specific sections that run jobs using the `Tox